cckssr/openbis-fork/docs/system-documentation/configuration/ro-crate-server/developer-notes.md

 ### Endpoints

-Currently there are three endpoints
+Currently, there are three endpoints

 - Export: export openBIS objects based on identifier, permID or annotated properties
 - Validate: check internal consistency of RO-Crate